jianhao2016/AllSet/README.md

 source run_AllSetTransformer.sh
 ```

 **Remark:** We do not fix the random seed in our code so the results might be slightly different.
 If you find a huge discrepancy, please open an issue.
+Also, our table is obtained by complete grid search of hyperparameters and report the test accuracy based on best validation accuracy.
+So for results that have large variance (i.e. zoo), merely running it for 20 runs with best hyperparameters may still give accuracy different from Table 2.
+In this case we suggests to either increase the number of runs or follow our grid search exactly.

 ## Issues
 If you have any problem about our code, please open an issue **and** @ us (or send us an email) in case the notification doesn't work.
 Our email can be found in the paper.